What is executive function coaching?

 How do improvements to EF skills impact family relationships and dynamics?

 If you’re a parent of a child who struggles with executive function skills, you know the stress experienced in your household when your child has a daily struggle with disorganization, procrastination, and failure to meet deadlines on projects.
 You and your child might feel overwhelmed, stressed, or defeated.
-These challenges clearly impact the dynamics between parents and the child, as well as often have a ripple effect on the entire family.
+These challenges clearly impact the dynamics between parents and the child, and can have a ripple effect on the entire family.

 Is virtual coaching as effective as in-person sessions?

-This really depends on the individual.
-In cases where children are able to learn virtually, one benefit for them is not having to commute to an appointment.
-We’ve found that students attend virtual sessions more consistently and have fewer missed appointments compared with in-person sessions.
+This decision really depends on the individual student.
+In cases where students are able to learn virtually, one benefit for them is not having to commute to an appointment.
+We’ve found that students who attend virtual sessions meet with their coach more consistently and have fewer missed appointments compared with in-person sessions.

 What else should I know about executive function coaching?

-We strongly believe that most youngsters want to do well in school and feel ashamed of struggling with EF skills because of the expectation that they would have mastered these things by elementary school years (such as how to use a planner).
+We strongly believe that most students want to do well in school and feel ashamed of struggling with EF skills because of the expectation that these skills were mastered in elementary school or middle school (such as how to use a planner).
 We know that coaching can help a student improve their executive function skills, but it does take time and consistent dedication.
 From our perspective, there is no greater joy — and challenge — than working with students on executive function skills because we know that these are essential skills for school and life.

 Check out our Executive Function Skills Guide that includes a self-assessment survey to identify strengths and areas for improvement.